skostadinov0141/dsa.soulforger_docs/WIP/Authentification/Strategy.md

 In case any of the checks before being redirected to the Login page succeed, the user has a session and is allowed to proceed to the page.

-To see the exact implementation consider checking the [Navigation Guard](/docs/Authentification/Client-Side/) page.